pigeonicLFAstar/Small-Project-of-mine/README.md

 Chmod +x the script yourself, or it may be alr, tch, idk?! bare-bones looking ahh script :skull: :skull: :pray:
 # BUT IF YOUR USING THE SCRIPT...
 PLEASEEEEEEEE RUN THIS COMMAND: sudo mv ez /usr/bin/ez
+so you wouldnt have to keep cd'ing into that dir js to run a file.